-4.7.9 Plotting radial plots around sink particles
+4.9.9 Plotting radial plots around sink particles

 First, set the origin to the location of the sink, as described above.
-Then simply change to spherical coordinates using the "change coordinate systems" option in the o) menu.
-Alternatively, compute the radius using the "calculate extra quantities" option in the d)ata menu.
+Then simply change to spherical coordinates using the change coordinate systems option in particle plot (o)ptions.
+Alternatively, compute the radius using the calculate extra quantities option in the (d)ata options.

-4.7.10 Automatically adapting plot limits to match aspect ratio of output device
+4.9.10 Automatically adapting plot limits to match aspect ratio of output device

-An option to automatically adjust the plot limits to match the aspect ratio of the output device is given in the l)imits menu, and is also prompted for whenever the paper size is changed (via the "change paper size" option in the p)age menu, see $\S4.4.9$).
+An option to automatically adjust the plot limits to match the aspect ratio of the output device is given in the (l)imits menu, and is also prompted for whenever the paper size is changed (via the change paper size option in the (p)age options, see Changing the size of the plotting surface).

-4.7.11 Plotting with log axes.
+4.9.11 Plotting with log axes.

-Log axes can be set either interactively (by pressing 'l' with the cursor over the desired axis) or manually via the "apply log or inverse transformations to columns" option in the l)imits menu.
-To use logarithmic axes labels as well, see $\S4.4.7$.
+Log axes can be set either interactively (by pressing 1 with the cursor over the desired axis) or manually via the apply log or inverse transformations to columns option in the (l)imits menu.
+To use logarithmic axes labels as well, see Using logarithmic axes labels.

-4.7.12 Plotting the square root, inverse or square of a quantity
+4.9.12 Plotting the square root, inverse or square of a quantity

-Columns can be logged, inverted, squared or any combination of the above via the "apply log or inverse transformations to columns" option in the l)imits menu.
+Columns can be logged, inverted, squared or any combination of the above via the apply log or inverse transformations to columns option in the (l) imits menu.
 If you have any additional transformations you would find useful please let me know, as it is straightforward to add more.

-4.7.13 Resetting limits for all columns
+4.9.13 Resetting limits for all columns

-Limits for all columns can be reset to their minimum and maximum values from the current dump file via the "reset limits for all columns" option in the l)imits menu.
-See $\S \underline{4.3}$ for details of resetting plot limits for a particular plot in interactive mode.
+Limits for all columns can be reset to their minimum and maximum values from the current dump file via the reset limits for all columns option in the (l)imits menu.
+See Interactive mode for details of resetting plot limits for a particular plot interactively.

-4.7.14 Restoring all plot limits to their minimum and maximum values in the current dump file
+4.9.14 Restoring all plot limits to their minimum and maximum values in the current dump file